owenonline/unitree_sim_isaaclab_mimic/README.md

 </table>

 ## 2、⚙️ Environment Setup and Running
-This project requires installing Isaac Sim 4.5.0 and Isaac Lab.
-For specific installation, please refer to the  or follow the process below.

 This project requires Isaac Sim 4.5.0 and Isaac Lab.
 You can refer to the [official installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/pip_installation.html)  or follow the steps below.
 The installation steps differ between Ubuntu 20.04 and Ubuntu 22.04 or later, so please follow the appropriate instructions based on your system version.